Real Estate Marketing Ideas, Real Estate Lead Generation, Real Estate Tips

-By Lindsay Goebel Last Updated May 11, 2021 11 min read
+By Lindsay Goebel Last Updated February 10, 2025 9 min read

-It would be difficult to find someone that doesn’t have a social media account.
 Utilizing social media platforms to grow your business is valuable and, often times, free.
 A social media strategy is not for every brand, but social media for real estate agents, it can be a real winner.

 Facebook

-Facebook is the most widely used social platform in the world with 2 billion monthly active users.
-The most prevalent users on Facebook are between the ages of 18 and 29 years old, which is good news for realtors as 33% of home buyers are millennials.
+Facebook is the most widely used social platform in the world with 3.07 billion monthly active users.
+The most prevalent users on Facebook are between the ages of 25 and 34 years old, which is good news for realtors as 38% of home buyers are millennials.

 It’s not just a great platform to target buyers, though.
 Facebook is an awesome resource for connected with motivated sellers.
 On top of that, marketing your brand on Facebook can help generate referrals and showcase your work.
 For this reason, each of the following strategies is essential for reaching your target market.

-Understand your audience –
+Understand your audience

 As you begin to grow your audience, take a look at your audience insights.
 By understanding your audience, you can work to generate the content that interests them most.
-Your audience (or people) insights will show you where your followers live, what languages they speak, and if they identify as male or female.
+Your audience (people) insights will show you where your followers live, what languages they speak, and if they identify as male or female.

 How to access your audience insights:

 • Go to your Facebook Page.
-If you have not yet created a Facebook Page for your business, click here to view a tutorial
+If you have not yet created a Facebook Page for your business, click here to view a tutorial.

 • On the tool header, click Insights.